VPNLirvine/trEYEcopa/README.md

 Some analyses make use of functions from Matlab's `Image Processing Toolbox`.
 We also use [this False-Discovery Rate function](https://www.mathworks.com/matlabcentral/fileexchange/27418-fdr_bh) from the Matlab File Exchange.

+## Setup
-## Stimuli
+### Stimuli
 This experiment uses a modified version of the [TriangleCOPA](https://github.com/asgordon/TriangleCOPA) stimulus set from Maslan, Roemmele, and Gordon (2015).
 We also employed stimuli from Martin & Weisberg (2003) "Neural foundations for understanding social and mechanical concepts".

 Stimuli as we used them are available on [OSF](https://osf.io/z6ysr/).

-## Setup
-Ensure the stimuli are organized into the proper folders:
+There should be two folders, `TriCOPA` and `MartinWeisberg`.
+Place both in `trEYEcopa/stims`.
+If properly set up:

 `/stims/MartinWeisberg/` should have 16 videos.

 `/stims/TriCOPA/` should have subfolders `flipped` and `normal`, each with 100 videos.
 Flipped videos have the prefix `f_`, while normal does not. e.g. `flipped/f_Q13_6642_ignore.mov`

-If you are analyzing our data, place the `beh` folder in root, but `derivatives` and `source` nested under a folder named `data`.
-So:
+### Data
+If you wish to analyze our data, the files are available on OSF [here](https://osf.io/ym7uq).
+There should be two folders: `beh` and `data`.
+Download and place them in the root trEYEcopa folder, i.e. at the same level as `specifyPaths.m`.
+If properly set up, you should be able to find the following files at these locations:

 `/beh/TC_01_task-TriCOPA_date-xxx.txt`